bcgov/BC_HumanFootprint/README.md

 ### Project Status

-This project is part of a Provincial conservation assessment being led by the Ministry of Environment and Climate Change Strategy.
+This project is part of a Provincial conservation assessment being led by the Ministry of Water, Land and Resource Stewardship's Biodiversity and Ecosystems Branch.
 The analysis is exploratory.

-Updates to the disturbance layer is required, including: seperating urban into 1) high, 2) low density, and 3) rural; Modifying cut blocks by age to have recent and historic; Modifying range to differentiate front and back country range.
+Updates to the disturbance layer is required, including:
+-   Separating urban into 1) high, 2) low density, and 3) rural;
+-   Modifying cut blocks by age to have recent and historic;
+-   Modifying range to differentiate front and back country range;
+-   Splitting agriculture by intensity.

 Roads are rasterized at 100m and assumes that the ‘footprint’ of a road extends 50m on either side of the mid line.
 Potential modifications